 Like I said, so many of the guys I saw around seemed so down, in the bar they sat over their beers with their shoulders slumped and in the supermarkets I saw the old guys looking so hangdog as they pushed those shopping carts after the women who had notes in hand and little calculators as they took charge of the food buying.
 Those women seemed OK at least.
 The men always seemed to be one or two steps back and the women talking and smiling all the time.
 I even noticed that when I passed an exercise studio the women came out in those yoga outfits looking so OK and up for things but the guys I knew who went to the gym looked all tied in knots after heaving the weights like they were performing some grim duty that would keep them above water for a while.
 The women seemed like they had gotten religion and were saved.

 Then I stopped in the local coffee shop to get a pick up and think about this marrying myself thing.
-That’s when I lucked out for sure.
+You could say that it could have been the whiff of caffeine from one of the best coffee shops in Boulder, that got me wondering about this!
+I think this is when I lucked out for sure.
 Or is it lucked in?
 Like I said, these sayings confuse me, I never know what’s correct or not, out or in, up or down.
 Are there some rules to all this or can you just wing it?
 I get really confused.
 Anyway, there was a bunch of newspapers lying around and I glanced at a New York Times on the table.
 There was this weird article that jumped out at me about transracialism and transgenderism and this big debate about these big words and a philosopher who claims if you can self-identify as a different sex, or is it gender, I can never get them straight, you should also be able to self-identify as a different race.
 It was a long article with a lot of people arguing back and forth and I couldn’t concentrate on it all but I got the gist of the professor’s point and thought this might be for me, it might help me get OK, which was my goal.
 As I said, I saw all those women up and smiling all the time and the guys down and hang dogged and I always noticed that Magic Johnson the hoops star of old is always smiling on the tube and I’ve always wondered why that was.